The country’s popularity keeps growing every year! Here are 10 reasons to live and invest in Portugal...

 The quality of life in Portugal is also one of the best in the world although the general cost of living is surprisingly low.
 Various surveys place Portugal in the top ten countries with the best quality of life in regard to ease of settling in, working abroad, family life, and personal finance.
 The real estate market is also very attractive for expats, with great opportunities for investment and one of Europe’s highest rental returns.
 The NHR income tax system is another reason why so many foreigners consider Portugal a great investment for their future.

-If you’d like to be a part of this exciting time for Portugal and are searching for a house for sale in the Silver Coast, an apartment for sale in Lisbon or a property for sale in Algarve Portugal, contact us!
+If you’d like to be a part of this exciting time for Portugal and are searching for a property for sale on the Silver Coast, contact us!

 Portugal Realty’s team of property specialists will guide you in finding the perfect house or apartment for you and your family.